paoletto/qdemviewer/README.md

 DEM EPSG3857 tiles in terrarium format as well as regular raster tiles.

 The project consists of two subprojects: *mapfetcher* is a map provisioning library, while *demviewer* is a demo application using said library.
 Note that this application simply demostrates the usage of the *mapfetcher* library.
-It therefore lacks several features normally expected in a map rendered.
+It therefore lacks several features normally expected in a map renderer.

 The project depends on Qt5.